 Did you read that twice?
 Ha!
 Yes – More of an unusual gem than a hidden secret, Wild Blueberry Land is dedicated to the state’s official fruit: the tangy blueberry.
 Located in Columbia Falls, this small theme park is filled with blueberry-shaped statues.

-The main dome snapped building is filled with tasty treats, including freshly baked blueberry pies, muffins, cakes, sweets, breads, and more.
-There are fun things to do for kids including mini golf.
+The main dome snapped building is filled with tasty treats, including freshly baked blueberry pies, muffins, cakes, sweets, loaves of bread, and more.
+There are fun things to do for kids including mini-golf.
 Plus, there are some views of Acadia NP.

 Stephen King’s House

 If you’re a long-time fan of the author Stephen King, you’ll want to take a drive-by.
 He was born in Maine and has used the state as the setting for many of his stories.

 We are told despite his fame and wealth, he still lives in his home state, in a rather distinctive mansion just outside of downtown Bangor.
 But don’t just go to Bangor to see King’s home!
 Bangor is really a great little town to visit too!

 Boon Island Lighthouse